Top

 This real-time analysis is constantly updated based on submissions.
 Accuracy benefits from widespread review and submission of updates and corrections from reviewers.
 Less popular treatments may receive fewer reviews.

-5 of 10 studies combine treatments.
+6 of 12 studies combine treatments.
 The results of quercetin alone may differ.
-4 of 9 RCTs use combined treatment.
-[Cheema] present another meta analysis for quercetin, showing significant improvements for one or more of ICU admission and hospitalization.
+5 of 11 RCTs use combined treatment.
+Other meta analyses show significant improvements with quercetin for mortality3, ICU admission3,4, and hospitalization3,4.

 Studies to date show that quercetin is an effective treatment for COVID-19.
-Statistically significant improvements are seen for ICU admission, hospitalization, recovery, cases, and viral clearance.
-9 studies from 7 independent teams in 6 different countries show statistically significant improvements in isolation (3 for the most serious outcome).
-Meta analysis using the most serious outcome reported shows 50% [20‑69%] improvement.
-Results are similar for Randomized Controlled Trials, similar after exclusions, similar for peer-reviewed studies, and better after excluding studies using combined treatment.
+Significantly lower risk is seen for ICU admission, hospitalization, recovery, cases, and viral clearance.
+11 studies from 9 independent teams in 7 countries show significant benefit.
+Meta analysis using the most serious outcome reported shows 46% [20‑64%] lower risk.
+Results are similar for Randomized Controlled Trials, higher quality studies, and after excluding studies using combined treatment and slightly worse for peer-reviewed studies.
+Results are very robust — in exclusion sensitivity analysis 9 of 12 studies must be excluded to avoid finding statistically significant efficacy in pooled analysis.

 Studies typically use advanced formulations for greatly improved bioavailability.